iglesiascaio/centrale/README.md

 Project developed by Caio Iglesias and Matheus Jahchan in the ST4 Web Data (CentraleSupélec - 2020).

-Objective: Develop a website to make the recommendation of movies to users, using algorithms that measure the similarity between different users.
+Objective: Develop a website to make recommendations of movies to users, using algorithms that measure the similarity between different users.

 ## Installation du projet